Les Guthman

+His latest LIGO documentary, "Squeezed Light: Breaking the Quantum Limit," won a Best Documentary Award in its first film festival, the 2026 Physics on Film festival held by the Institute of Physics in London.

-He also wrote and directed an eight-part video series, LIGO: A Discovery That Shook the World distributed on YouTube.
+He also wrote and directed a ten-part video series, LIGO: A Discovery That Shook the World distributed on YouTube.

 In December 2019, National Geographic named the LIGO detections at the top of its list of The 20 Top Scientific Discoveries of the Decade.

 Guthman produced the two LIGO programs at the 2016 World Science Festival in New York, including the main stage Saturday night panel moderated by physicist and best-selling author Brian Greene, and featuring Weiss and Barish, three of their colleagues and four short videos from the Advanced LIGO Documentary Project's exclusive footage inside the discovery.

 In 2013-2014, Guthman worked with New York Times executive editor Jill Abramson to create a science television series based on the newspaper's Science Times section.

 For five years from 2008 to 2013, he was involved in 3D production and research, while making two feature documentaries in HD, Skiing Everest and Saturn's Embrace, along with building the XPLR Channel and brand for webcasting adventure, expedition, environmental and science documentaries in partnership with Ted Leonsis' SnagFilms.com and on Amazon Video.
 As part of his 3D work, Guthman licensed the exclusive worldwide 3D rights to Carnaval in Rio de Janeiro, in a partnership with Brazil's TV Globo.

 Guthman was chairman of The Explorers Club's annual Artist in Exploration competition, sponsored by Rolex; from 2013 to 2016, and chairman of its $100,000 Foundation Mamont - Explorers Club World Exploration Challenge.
 He is also a Fellow of the Royal Canadian Geographical Society.